 - Men who will give an account to the One who is ready to judge the living and the dead.

-- Now, the end of all things did – and does – draw near.
-Therefore, be of sound mind and sober for prayers,
+- Now, the end of all things has drawn near.
+Therefore, be of sound mind and be sober for prayers,

 - Be hospitable to one another without grumbling.

 - As each received a gift for serving one another, use them as good stewards of the manifold grace of God.

 - If someone speaks, speak as oracles of God; if someone serves, serve as from the strength which God supplies, so that God might be glorified in all things through Jesus the Anointed, to whom is the glory and the power through the ages of the ages, Amen.

 - Beloved, don’t be shocked by the fiery trial happening among you for your testing, as though some strange thing is happening to you.

 - But rejoice as you share in the sufferings of the Anointed, exulting so you might also rejoice in the revelation of His glory.

 - if you’re insulted in the name of the Anointed, you are blessed because the Spirit of glory and of God rests upon you.
 [Indeed, He’s blasphemed by them, but glorified by you.]